tlevine/www.thomaslevine.com/content/!/everyday-living-for-girls/index.md

 ---
 title: Everyday Living for Girls
+tags: ['aesthesiology']
+description: The purpose of this book is to develop standards of living and appreciations of the value of personal and social development in the high school girl
+kind: article
 ---
+> The purpose of this book is to develop standards of living and appreciations of the value of personal and social development in the high school girl *(page v)*

 *Everyday Living for Girls* is a gem that I found in the library at university.

 <!--